 We bring you proven courses that have helped people get better offers and 50%-100% pay hikes.

 What is the IBA Model Education Loan Scheme?

 The IBA Model Education loan helps students who want to pursue higher studies in India and abroad afford the cost of the course and related expenses.
 The maximum loan amount sanctioned by all scheduled banks for this loan scheme is Rs.
 10 lakh for studying in India and Rs.
 20 lakh for studying abroad.
-Students belonging to the Economically Weaker Sections of the society can reduce their debt burden by availing interest subsidy on this loan under the Central Sector Interest Subsidy (CSIS) Scheme.
+Students belonging to the Economically Weaker Sections of society can reduce their debt burden by availing of interest subsidy on this loan under the Central Sector Interest Subsidy (CSIS) Scheme.

 Features of IBA Model Education Loan Scheme for Pursuing Higher Studies in India and Abroad

 - The loan is meant to help students fulfil their dreams of pursuing higher education in India or abroad.
 Students belonging to EWS category can reduce their debt burden with the Central Sector Interest Subsidy (CSIS) Scheme